CoderDojoZH/workshops/lua-love/tutorial/learning-lua.md

 This introduction to Lua is a fast and furious overview of the main parts of Lua that you will need for creating your first game with Lua and LÖVE.

-It's largely inspired by  [Learn Lua in 15 minutes](http://tylerneylon.com/a/learn-lua/) and it covers two main readers:
+It's largely inspired by  [Learn Lua in 15 minutes](http://tylerneylon.com/a/learn-lua/) and it mainly focused on two type of readers:

 - You already know other programming languages and just want to have a peek at what Lua looks like.
 - You want to start as fast as possible to program the game and want to learn the language by doing it.